-- a.
-The bond shall be written in favor of the Town of Gnesen - b.
-All bonds shall be in force from the beginning of the pit operation, and renewed on an annual basis - c.
-The bond period must run from March 15th to March 15th of each year.
-This closely coincides with the date of the annual meeting and the yearly issuance of the conditional use permits. - d.
-All bonds must be a Continuous Certificate. - e.
-The bond amount will be a minimum of \$10,000.
+- c) The bond period must run from September 1st to September 1st of each year.
+This closely coincides with the date of the annual meeting and the yearly review of the conditional use permits. - d) All bonds must be a Continuous Certificate. - e) The bond amount will be a minimum of \$10,000.
 This amount can be increased to any amount as determined by the Planning Commission.
-Factors, which affect the amount of the bond, include the size of the pit, the estimate remaining years of life in the pit, and the scope of the operation. - f.
-Gnesen Township requires a Signature of Release.
+Factors, which affect the amount of the bond, include the size of the pit, the estimate remaining years of life in the pit, and the scope of the operation. - f) Gnesen Township requires a Signature of Release.
 Gnesen Township shall reserve the right to hold said bond until such a time they are satisfied with all reclamation standards.
-The Township's signature shall release said bonding company from any financial obligation. - g.
-The Acknowledgment of Individual or Partnership Contractor or Acknowledgement of Corporate Contractor must be completed and notarized.
+The Township's signature shall release said bonding company from any financial obligation. - g) The Acknowledgment of Individual or Partnership Contractor or Acknowledgement of Corporate Contractor must be completed and notarized.
 Bond Form #040.
 Item #1, #2 or #3 must be completed and returned with the annual conditional use application. - G. Permit Revocation.
 Permits may be revoked in accordance with the procedures set forth in this Ordinance. - H. Density of Borrow Pits.
 Conditional use permits for gravel pit operations will be issued in such a manner to minimize the cumulative impact for a specific area of the Township.
 The distribution of the conditional use permits will meet the following requirements: - 1.
 The Township is divided into six (6) rectangular zones. - 2.
 The zones are numbered Zone 1 through Zone 6. (see attached map) - 3.
 The north/south division line is described as: The north section lines of sections 19, 20, 21, 22, 23, and 24 of Township 52, Range 14.
 (Most of this line is the Normanna Road) - 4.
 The 2 east/west division lines are described as: Line 1-The east section lines of sections 5, 8, 17, 20, 29, and 32 of Township 52, Range 14.
 (Some of this line is the Church Road) Line 2-The east section lines of sections 5, 8, 17, 20, 29, and 32 of Township 53, Range 14.
 (Some of this line is the Arnold Road) - 5.
 A maximum of three (3) conditional use permits for private gravel pit operations are allowed in any one (1) zone. - 6.
 The maximum number of conditional use permits for private gravel pit operations in Gnesen Township is twelve (12).